 - Adjunct Professor of Biomedical Engineering

-- The Wallace H. Culter Department of Biomedical Engineering at Georgia Tech and Emory University
+- The Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech and Emory University

 Dr. Shin graduated from Medical School in Yonsei University College of Medicine in Seoul, Korea in 1975.
 He completed Internships at Yonsei University Hospital in 1979 and at Cook County Hospital in Chicago in 1983.
-He also completed his Residency at Cook County Hospital in 1985 and his Fellowship at University of Texas, M.D.
-Anderson Cancer Center in Houston in 1988.
+He also completed his Residency in Internal Medicine at Cook County Hospital in 1985 and his Fellowship in Medical Oncology at University of Texas, MD Anderson Cancer Center in Houston in 1988.

-Dr. Shin is a recipient of the following awards:
+Dr. Shin is a recipient of the following awards and honors:

 - Clinical Oncology Career Development Award from American Cancer Society, 1994